 - recipient bank deposits funds into the recipient’s bank account

-The above set of steps represents only one potential scenario, and they don’t demonstrate some of the extra clearing steps involved (e.g., reserve bank clearance).
-However, the point of the list is to demonstrate that the paper check system is both resource- and time-intensive.
 If you consider that the first six steps in the list above can be accomplished in a matter of minutes with a computer using an e-check, the time benefit of an e-check over a paper check immediately becomes apparent.
-The bulk of the time involved in completing an e-check transaction is limited to the time involved in the last two steps listed above.
+The bulk of the time involved in completing an e-check transaction is limited to the time required in the last two steps listed above.

 2. E-Check Transactions Are More Secure

-Further, with paper checks, there is no single, consistent end-to-end process.
-The checks could be mailed, or delivered directly from party to party.
+With paper checks, there is no single, consistent end-to-end process.
+The checks could be mailed or delivered directly from party to party.
 The recipient party may include multiple parties authorized to endorse checks, or just one.
 Banks all have their own process of verifying and distributing funds.
 The more options available, the less secure the overall paper check system is.
 With e-checks, a simple, consistent infrastructure ensures the same process governs every transaction.

-What’s The Difference Between EFT, E-Checks, And ACH?
+The Difference Between EFT, E-Checks, And ACH Payments